Medicaid Estate Recovery Program (MERP) is where

 Keeping Track of Money Spent; Elder Law

-Once your loved ones are placed into a nursing home, Medicaid will not help with their home any more.
-All Medicaid benefits will now be paid to the nursing home.
+Medicaid benefits will now be paid to the nursing home.
 If their home is still mortgaged, it can get very expensive to keep up.
 Make sure you let MERP know that you are filing a claim for money spent on anything to do with that home: mortgage, taxes, insurance, maintenance, etc.

 Getting legal advice; Elder Law Attorneys Cohen and Oalican, LLC., Boston, Raynham, Andover Massachusetts

 Every state has different laws regarding MERP.
 These laws can be very difficult to understand and you could end up losing a lot of money.
 Find out how to handle probate when your loved ones die and MERP starts looking to recover the money they provided the nursing home.
-Elder law attorneys Cohen and Oalican know what the proper state laws are and will help protect your house and get through these tough times.